Overview of Bracken Fern Poisoning

 A less common manifestation of ptaquiloside toxicity is called bright blindness.
 It is seen clinically as tapetal hyperreflectivity that is most commonly reported in sheep in parts of England and Wales.
 Affected sheep are permanently blind and adopt a characteristic alert attitude.
 The pupils respond poorly to light, and ophthalmoscopic examination of sheep with advanced disease reveals narrowing of arteries and veins and a pale tapetum nigrum with fine cracks and spots of gray.
 Histologically, the lesion is seen as severe atrophy of the retinal rods, cones, and outer nuclear layer that is most pronounced in the tapetal portion of the retina.
 Affected animals often have many of the other bracken fern–associated lesions such as bone marrow suppression, hemorrhage, immunosuppression, and urinary tract neoplasia.

 Bracken fern poisoning in monogastric animals was first recognized as a neurologic disease when horses consumed contaminated hay.
 Ingestion at a rate of 20%–25% bracken fern for ≥3 mo may result in bracken staggers.
 Clinical signs in horses include anorexia, weight loss, incoordination, and a crouching stance while arching the back and neck with the feet placed wide apart.
 When the horse is forced to move, trembling muscles are noted.
 In severe cases, tachycardia and arrhythmias are present; death (usually 2–10 days after onset) is preceded by convulsions, clonic spasms, and opisthotonos.
 These changes are due to bracken fern thiaminases.
 The resulting disease is similar to vitamin B1 deficiency, and therefore most animals respond to thiamine therapy.
-Horses seem to be particularly susceptible, while disease in pigs is rare.
+Horses seem to be particularly susceptible, whereas disease in pigs is rare.
 In pigs, the signs of thiamine deficiency are less distinct and may resemble heart failure.
 Affected pigs become anorectic and lose weight.
 Death can occur suddenly after recumbency and dyspnea.
 Thiamine deficiency is generally not a problem in ruminants, because the vitamin is synthesized in the rumen; however, polioencephalomalacia (see Polioencephalomalacia) associated with impaired thiamine metabolism in sheep has been attributed to consumption of bracken fern and rock or mulga fern (Cheilanthes sieberi) in Australia.

 Initial treatment for all species is to discontinue exposure to bracken fern; however, disease can appear weeks after livestock are removed from the fern-infested area.
 In acutely affected cattle, mortality is usually >90%.
 Measurement of the platelet count is recommended, because it is the best prognostic indicator for poisoned animals.

 Treatment of thiamine deficiency in horses is highly effective if diagnosis is made early.
 Injection of a thiamine solution at 5 mg/kg is suggested, given initially IV every 3 hr, then IM for several days.
-Oral supplementation may be required for an additional 1–2 wk, although SC injection of 100–200 mg daily for 6 days has been successful in some cases.
+Oral supplementation may be required for an additional 1–2 wk, although SC injection of 100–200 mg/day for 6 days has been successful in some cases.
 Thiamine treatment should also include animals similarly exposed but not yet showing clinical disease, because signs can develop days or weeks after removal from the source of bracken.

 Antibiotics may be useful to prevent secondary infections.
 Blood or even platelet transfusions may be appropriate but require large volumes (2–4 L blood) to effectively treat cattle.
 Though untested, treatment with granulocyte-macrophage colony-stimulating factor (used to treat aplastic anemia in people) may also be considered.